cchamilt/WindowsMelodyRecovery/LIMITS.md

-# Limits and Scope of Windows Missing Recovery Module
+# Limits and Scope of Windows Melody Recovery Module

 ## Overview

-The Windows Missing Recovery module is designed to backup, restore, and manage Windows environment configurations, settings, and development environments.
+The Windows Melody Recovery module is designed to backup, restore, and manage Windows environment configurations, settings, and development environments.
 This document outlines the current capabilities, limitations, and scope of the system.

 ## Cloud Provider Support